mikebowler/jekyll_jirametrics/index.md

 ----

 {: #next-steps }
-# So now we've got data, now what?
+# So now we've got data.
+What's next?

 We're always collecting data because we want to make decisions based on what's there.
 If we don't want to make decisions then any data collection is frankly a waste of time.